w-turney/Deforestation-tracker/readme.md

 - **Designing a guest authentication system**
   Implementing JWT-based sessions using HTTP-only cookies allowed me to persist user data without building a full authentication system.

-- **Balancing UX with data constraints**
-  Limiting alerts to higher confidence levels improves performance but delays visibility of the newest alerts, highlighting real-world trade-offs between accuracy and responsiveness.

 - **Dealing with external API limitations**
   The GFW SQL endpoint does not always support expected query patterns (e.g. aggregation issues), requiring workarounds such as compiling trend data manually.